qooxdoo/qooxdoo/docs/contents.md

 **[Communication](communication/README.md)**

 Qooxdoo provides three different communication APIs with a rich feature set:
-HTTP Request APIs, a REST Interface which support data-binding, and a JSON-RPC Client.
+HTTP Request APIs, a REST Interface which supports data-binding, and a JSON-RPC Client.

 **[Qooxdoo on the Server](server/README.md)**